scuba-illinois/mp-1-modeling/README.md

 With this nuance in mind, you have two tasks:

 **Task 1:** *train ML models to predict whether a comment would be removed by the moderators of its community*.
-As indicated in the report template, use cross validation and report the model performance.
-You will be evaluated based on your predictions on a hidden test set.
+As indicated in the grading section (see end of this document), use cross validation and report the model performance.

-**Task 2:** *train a global Science model and 3 individual community models for r/science, r/Futurology, and r/askscience.* You will be evaluated on your written analysis comparing the performance of these models on a validation set.
+**Task 2:** *train a global Science model and 3 individual community models for r/science, r/Futurology, and r/askscience.*

 ## Data